Frequently Asked Questions

 Do we have to go to trial to win?

 The simple answer to this common question is, NO. But as an attorney, I can’t just give a one word answer to any question, no matter how simple!
 The truth is, many cases settle during settlement conferences, mediations, or arbitrations.
 Very few of them actually proceed to trial simply because employers run the risk of generating HUNDREDS OF THOUSANDS OF DOLLARS in attorney’s fees if they do decide to fight these cases.

 Now, having said that, WE MUST ALWAYS BE PREPARED TO GO TO TRIAL, and we treat every case as if it is going to trial.
 We never give the other side an indication that we are doing anything but proceeding to a trial on your case.
 If they back down and offer us the settlement we are requesting, then we talk settlement.
 Until then, we intend to fight every case to the end.

 Will I have to testify?

-If you case does proceed to trial, you will probably need to be prepared to testify.
-Judges and juries want to hear your side of the story, if they are going to award a judgment in your favor.
+If your case does proceed to trial, you will probably need to be prepared to testify.
+Judges and juries want to hear your side of the story if they are going to award a judgment in your favor.
 Now, having said that, if your case does proceed to trial (or even if it doesn’t), you will be completely prepared long before then to answer any questions the defense attorney might throw our way.
-You will have gone through depositions (where we sit down with opposing counsel, usually in our conference room, and a court reporter and they ask you questions with one of our attorneys by your side) and we will have gone over your testimony with you so that you are comfortable with the back and forth questioning by defense attorneys and how to handle objections when they are raised.
+You will have gone through depositions (where we sit down with opposing counsel and a court reporter and they ask you questions with one of our attorneys by your side) and we will have gone over your testimony with you so that you are comfortable with the back and forth questioning by defense attorneys and how to handle objections when they are raised.
 We will not put you on the stand until you have been fully prepared by our expert litigators.

 When will I get my money?